projectriff/projectriff.io/docs/v0.5/getting-started/docker-for-mac.md

 [Helm](https://helm.sh) is a popular package manager for Kubernetes.
 The riff runtime and its dependencies are provided as Helm charts.

-Download the [Helm v2.13.1 CLI](https://github.com/helm/helm/releases/tag/v2.13.1) for your platform.
-(Helm 3 is currently in beta and has not been tested for compatibility with riff).
+Download a recent release of the [Helm v2 CLI](https://github.com/helm/helm/releases/) for your platform.
+(Download version 2.13 or later, Helm v3 is currently pre-release and has not been tested for compatibility with riff).
 Unzip and copy the Helm CLI executable to a directory on your path.

 Initialize the Helm Tiller server in your cluster.
 ```sh